By: Robert H. Sheinberg, D.P.M.,D.A.B.F.A.S., F.A.C.F.A.S.

 Diagnosis of soleal injuries is relatively straightforward.
 When the knee is flexed and the foot is moved up to its maximum position (dorsiflexion) pain is usually elicited in the soleus.
 Swelling may be seen on the lower one-third of the lower leg.
 An ultrasound examination may reveal fluid (hematoma) around the muscular injury.
 MRI scanning may also be helpful in evaluating injuries to the soleus.

 Chronic cases of problems with the soleus are usually associated with medial tibial stress syndrome (shin splints).
-Treatment protocol includes activity modification and changes in the running surfaces.
+The treatment protocol includes activity modification and changes in the running surfaces.
 Shoes with more support and a lift to lessen the stress to the soleus and prevent the foot from pronating.
 Orthotics to prevent excess pronation and excessive stress to the soleus.
-Anti-inflammatories to reduce inflammation and physical therapy to improve flexibility and strength to the muscle.
-In cases that are unresponsive to conservative care of if pain precludes normal weightbearing, a boot (Cam Walker) would be very helpful to take away stress from the soleus.
-In rare cases a hard fiberglass cast may be necessary to completely rest the area.
+Anti-inflammatories to reduce inflammation and physical therapy to improve flexibility and strength in the muscle.
+In cases that are unresponsive to the conservative care of if pain precludes normal weight bearing, a boot (Cam Walker) would be very helpful to take away stress from the soleus.
+In rare cases, a hard fiberglass cast may be necessary to completely rest the area.
 Shockwave therapy has been shown to be beneficial for these injuries that become chronic.
 Rarely is surgery needed to return the patient back to full activity.